filipdumitrascu/ml_applied/README.md

 | **Weighted Avg**                 | 0.95      | 0.96   | 0.95     | 4693    |
 Accuracy (MLP): 0.9593

-Un model de rețea neurală de tip MLP (Multi-Layer Perceptron) a fost antrenat pentru a prezice clasa de calitate a aerului (AQI_Category).
-Modelul a fost antrenat pe setul de date procesat cu următorii hiperparametri:
+An MLP (Multi-Layer Perceptron) neural network model was trained to predict air quality class (AQI_Category).
+The model was trained on the processed dataset with the following hyperparameters:
-- Arhitectură: un singur strat ascuns cu 100 de neuroni
+- Architecture: a single hidden layer with 100 neurons
-- Funcția de activare: ReLU
+- Activation function: ReLU

-- Optimizator: Adam
+- Optimizer: Adam
 - Learning rate: 0.001
-- Număr maxim de epoci: 200
+- Maximum number of epochs: 200

-- Criteriu de oprire timpurie (early_stopping=True) pentru prevenirea suprapotrivirii
+- Early stopping criterion (early_stopping=True) to prevent overfitting
-- Coeficient de regularizare: alpha=0.0001
+- Regularization coefficient: alpha=0.0001

-Modelul a atins o acuratețe globală ridicată de 95.93%, dar performanța este puternic dezechilibrată între clase:
+The model achieved a high overall accuracy of 95.93%, but performance is heavily skewed between classes:
-- Clasele majore precum Good, Moderate sau Unhealthy for Sensitive Groups sunt clasificate corect în proporție foarte mare.
+- Major classes such as Good, Moderate, or Unhealthy for Sensitive Groups are classified correctly in a very high proportion.
-- Clasele rare precum Hazardous și Very Unhealthy au precizie și recall 0, ceea ce înseamnă că modelul nu le identifică deloc corect.
+- Rare classes such as Hazardous and Very Unhealthy have 0 precision and recall, which means that the model does not identify them correctly at all.
-- Clasa Unhealthy are un recall foarte bun (0.99), dar o precizie scăzută (0.72), ceea ce indică existența multor fals pozitive.
+- The Unhealthy class has very good recall (0.99) but low precision (0.72), indicating the existence of many false positives.

-Modelul este eficient în identificarea claselor frecvente, dar insuficient pentru aplicații critice unde recunoașterea corectă a stărilor periculoase (ex.
-Hazardous) este esențială.
+The model is effective in identifying frequent classes, but insufficient for critical applications where correct recognition of dangerous conditions (e.g., Hazardous) is essential.

 ![alt text](images/air_polution/algorithms/mlp_loss_curve.png)

 ![alt text](images/air_polution/algorithms/mlp_accuracy_curve.png)

 ### News pollution data set
-#### Arbori de decizie
+#### Decision trees

 ![alt text](images/news_popularity/algorithms/decision_tree_news.png)